π Quest config

 }

-π Key Fields
+}π Key Fields

 action

-to indicate item delivery quests.
+Must be "INSERT" to indicate item delivery quests.

 target

-The material the player must insert (IRON_INGOT
+The material the player must insert (IRON_INGOT).

 amount